 Benefits of Outsourcing Manufacturing

 Improvements in communication, transportation, and cost savings make outsourcing manufacturing an attractive production option.
-Parts can now be designed in the U.S., manufactured by a shop in Vietnam, India, or even China, and then sold worldwide.
+Parts can now be designed in the U.S., manufactured by a shop in Mexico, India, or even China, and then sold worldwide.
 Moving production overseas comes with enough benefits that massive brands have been doing it for years.

 - Lower Overhead Costs: Operating a manufacturing facility is expensive.
 With substantial overhead costs such as machine maintenance, utilities, shipping and receiving, personnel, material handlers, equipment technicians, and quality assurance personnel.

 - Lower Labor Costs: This is probably one of the biggest benefits companies receive from moving manufacturing overseas.
-In locations such as Vietnam, China, and India, labor costs are a fraction of that in the states.
+In locations such as Mexico, China, and India, labor costs are a fraction of that in the states.
 With the right partnership, companies can see real savings and increase their margins.

 - Company Can Focus on Core Competencies: Outsourcing production lets companies focus on what they do best.
 This way, resources are not wasted on trying to learn the manufacturing process or the countless mistakes that come from learning a new skill.
 It also eliminates the need to find and hire reliable labor.